FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/README.md

 ```

 #### Docker (suggested)
-You can create the container by run
+To create the container run

 ```
 // at root level